dco-dev/interval-tree/README.md

 ### Inspiration

- This is an implementation of a weight-balanced binary interval-tree data structure based on the following inspiration:
+ This is an implementation of a weight-balanced binary interval-tree data structure inspired by the following:

  -  Adams (1992)
      'Implementing Sets Efficiently in a Functional Language'